PhilJay/homebrew-proclip/README.md

 Requires Python 3+

-Local database is stored in `"userhome/Library/Application Support/ProClip"`
+Local SQL database is stored in `"userhome/Library/Application Support/ProClip"`

 # Installation
 ProClip can be installed using [Homebrew](https://brew.sh/), to do so, follow the steps below.